codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 they want something that can be created quickly to provide this capability.
 For example, a static website could be created and hosted in something like Amazon S3, and add something like Mailchimp to take care of capturing interested members of the public.

+## Understanding What They Want
+The previous examples might have made you think, they might have made you roll your eyes in disagreement.
+Crucially, it must have made you think about past (or current) software endeavours and whether you understood what the customer actually wanted.
+If it did not then I have work to do!
+Therefore, let's take a look at what "they" - the customer - really wants.

+What the customer wants: an ability for a member of the public to navigate to a web page and enter their email address, which will be stored somewhere so those details can be used.
+Okay, let's add some things that they want to make it a bit more concrete:

+- restaurant brand on website
+- address of restaurant clearly visible
+- text stating they will receive discounts in return for their interest

+The above will seem fairly straightforward to the restaurant owner, and in they don't actually want a lot!
+Let's now document what we (as developers) might want when we see the above:

+- front-end needs to be written in a front-end technology such as React or Vue
+- it will require a service to be created in the back end, so we can subscribe users

+Not everyone will think exactly the same as the above, but often it is the case.
+Often we don't make sound architectural decisions because we are optimising for what we want and not what the customer wants.
+Using something like React for the front end might seem like a sensible (and fashionable) decision, but our context does not necessarily require it, making it a premature optimisation which for what the customer wants right now, is simply waste.